chughtaiah/Stats_Lab_5/README.md

-# AI Statistics Lab – Continuous Random Variables
+# Statistics Lab – Continuous Random Variables

-This lab explores probability theory concepts used in AI/ML:
+This lab explores probability theory concepts used in data-science:

 • CDF and PDF
 • Continuous distributions